ethan-young/seccyd-wj-subtests/preregistration/README.md

 five times so overall picture vocabulary will be averaged over the five time points.

-*\<\< – SV: Do you think it’s necessary to control for age within these time points before aggregating?
-I assume the gap between the first and fifth timepoint is quite wide? – \>\>*

 ### Q13: Inclusion/Exclusion criteria

 At the time of writing this preregistration, the only inclusion criteria